OSGP/Documentation/Domains/Smartlighting/LightSchedules.md

 ### Astronomical Time

-For `ActionTime` `SUNRISE` or `SUNSET` with `TriggerType` `ASTRONOMICAL` the calculated astronomical sunrise or sunset time (by the switching device, based on its longitude and latitude) will be used to determine the switching moment.
+For `ActionTime` `SUNRISE` or `SUNSET` with `TriggerType` `ASTRONOMICAL` the astronomical sunrise or sunset time (as calculated by the switching device, based on its longitude and latitude) will be used to determine the switching moment.

 #### Astronomical Offsets